There are three requirements you must meet prior to placing a bid on a property listed on EnergyNet.com.

-The proxy bidding mechanism is an invaluable tool to maintain your bidding status.
+The Maximum Bid mechanism is an invaluable tool to maintain your bidding status.
 Because it operates automatically, based on the parameters you set, you don't have to be active during the auction to participate, and you don't need to manually place flat bids.
 This feature can be very important when bids begin to increase faster than you can respond manually.

-After you have set a proxy amount, you don't have to be online during the rest of the auction if you are unable.
+After you have set a Maximum Bid amount, you don't have to be online during the rest of the auction if you are unable.
 This is especially useful when you must be away from your computer during the auction, or if you won't have access to the Internet at times while the auction is in progress.
-You don't have to be online or logged in for your proxy to bid on your behalf.
+You don't have to be online or logged in for the system to bid on your behalf.

 Some properties require that you agree to additional terms and conditions before you place a bid.
 You'll be given an opportunity to review the additional terms and conditions, and then accept them on the bid page.

 To ensure a secure transaction, you will be required to confirm your Buyer account password before placing your bid.
-Enter your password and proxy amount.
-You may also enter a one-time flat bid if desired.
+Enter your password and bid amount.

 Critical note: It is important that you take precautions to enter the correct amount you wish to bid.
 Bids cannot be retracted once they have been submitted and have affected the auction!

 The winning bidder will receive an email notification after the auction closes.

-As soon as you have entered your proxy and/or flat bid, you will immediately receive confirmation about your bid and how it has affected your standing in the auction.
-A color-coded "information dropdown" will appear at the top of the page with your confirmation.
+As soon as you have entered your bid, you will immediately receive confirmation about your bid and how it has affected your standing in the auction.
+A green status message will appear above the bid form if the bid was successful.
 Bid information is updated across the EnergyNet website instantly.

 You will receive email confirmations after you have placed a bid, when you have been outbid, and when you are the winner of an auction.
 You may update your email preferences from the Buyer's Homepage to enable or disable these emails.